kimtienvu/wi21-cse110-lab4/part1/part1.md

 #10.
 What will happen at line 12 and why?

-There will be a ReferenceError: discountedPrice is not defined because the scope of discountedPrice is inside the for loop code block (not global).
+There will be an error because discountedPrice is a constant and we are trying to re-assign it's value.
+If we ignore the assignment error, there will also be a ReferenceError: discountedPrice is not defined because the scope of discountedPrice is inside the for loop code block (not global).

 #11.
 What will happen at line 13 and why?